coderforlife/pyjvm/README.md

    Copies the array, converting the component type of the array to `newType`.
 If `newType` is not given, it is equivilent to `arr[from_:to]`.

+Additionally, primitive arrays support the buffer protocol so Numpy `arrays` and `memoryview`s can directly read the data.
+Note however there are some limitations to this due ot how the JVM handles
+arrays:

+ * The old buffer protocol is supported in Python v2.7 through the `__buffer__` attribute, which allows Numpy to use it directly and also with `buffer(arr.__buffer__)`
+ * The new buffer protocol is always supported naturally, which Numpy and `buffer` use in Python v3 and always by `memoryview`
+ * Both of them support writable buffers, however the writes likely won't show up in the Java array until the buffer is released

 While all of these features help you if you can an array back from a Java method, but what if you need to create an array yourself?
 Well, there is a separate method for each of the primitive types